 New Trier Township High School Alumni Achievement Awards and Hall of Honor

-New Trier launched the recognition program during the 2010-2011 school year and has inducted 61 honorees since (their biographies can be found at http://bit.ly/alumnihall ).
-Most of these honorees have returned to the school to share their memories in inspirational discussions with students at New Trier and at awards dinners hosted by the New Trier Educational Foundation.
-The 2021 dinner is scheduled for Friday, March 12 at the Hilton Orrington Hotel in Evanston – save the date!
+New Trier launched the recognition program during the 2010-2011 school year and has inducted 70 honorees since (their biographies can be found below).
+Most of these honorees have returned to the school to share their memories in inspirational discussions with students at New Trier and at the gala hosted by the New Trier Educational Foundation.

 Nominees may range from well-known alumni to unsung heroes.
 The selection committee can consider only alumni whose names have been submitted, so don’t assume a famous alumnus or alumna has already been nominated.